jncurrie/mscde/README.md

 Furthermore, openness has often ignored or entrenched old inequalities, for example, the “proliferation of hegemonic English-language OER” (Hodgkinson-Williams and Trotter, 2018, p.207)[^5] which limits their accessibility.
 OER use is unevenly distributed and benefits accumulate to those already privileged: they are “most often used by those already receiving a high-quality education” (McMillan Cottom, 2015, 27:08)[^9], and the majority of MOOC students live in developed countries and already have university degrees (Christensen et al, 2013, p.6)[^10].
 Far from the oft-touted idealism of widening participation and reducing barriers to entry, ‘opening the doors’ of education using digital technologies has in fact caused more doors to close.

 <param ve-image
        label="Despite global reach, English is the language of instruction for the vast majority of MOOCs.
-(Example shown: currently, 2780/3603 (77%) of edX courses are taught in English)." attribution="Screenshot from edx.org"
+Currently, 2780/3603 (77%) of edX courses are taught in English." attribution="Screenshot from edx.org"
        fit="scale"
        url="https://s3hub-16a9288f4971fa631f9d7a562ffdc0b7ad664dd52e0b96944ef1c952b.s3.amazonaws.com/Language.png">